SuperOfficeDocs/superoffice-docs/docs/video-meeting/pre-requisites.md

 ---
-# This basic template provides core metadata fields for Markdown articles on docs.superoffice.com.

-# Mandatory fields.
-title: video_meetings_prerequisites # (Required) Very important for SEO.
-Intent in a unique string of 43-59 chars including spaces.
+title: video_meetings_prerequisites
-description: Pre-requisites for video meetings in SuperOffice # (Required) Important for SEO.
-Recommended character length is 115-145 characters including spaces.
+description: Pre-requisites for video meetings in SuperOffice
 author: {github-id}             # Your GitHub alias.
 keywords:
-so.topic: reference             # article, howto, reference, concept, guide

-# Optional fields.
-Don't forget to remove # if you need a field.
-so.envir: cloud               # cloud or onsite
-so.client: online             # online, web, win, pocket, or mobile
+so.topic: reference             # article, howto, reference, concept, guide so.envir: cloud               # cloud or onsite so.client: online             # online, web, win, pocket, or mobile
 ---